 The Food for Peace Act, Section 201 (7 U.S.C.
 1721) General Authority, authorizes the USAID Administrator to establish programs to provide agricultural commodities to foreign countries on behalf of the people of the United States.
-Resultant awards containing Title II funding will be subject to the 22 CFR 211.
+The Resulting awards funded with Title II are subject to 2 CFR 200 -Uniform Administrative Requirement, Cost Principles, and the Audit Requirements for Federal Awards, and USAID's supplement, 2 CFR 700.
+It is also subject to 22 CFR 211.